mc-cip/spec/format_introduction.md

 ## Users of the Format

-The MCIP format is designed to be used by anyone who works with Minecraft projects.
+The MODIP format is designed to be used by anyone who works with Minecraft projects.
 Examples include:

 - Hosts, such as Diluv, Modrinth, and CurseForge
 - Launchers, such as MultiMC and GDLauncher